saantiaguilera/gradle-api-easy_publish/README.md

 }
 ```

-This will create a single task `publishModules`.
+This will create a single root task `publishModules` and for each module a task `publishModule`.
 Please read the _Run!_ part of the readme for more information

 ### Configure